Joeljoy1237/watertour/README.md

 # WaterTour

-Welcome to WaterTour, your ultimate water tourism app for houseboats, shikara rides, and more!
+Welcome to WaterTour, your tourism app for houseboats, shikara rides, and more!

 ## Features